-This matter concerns the construction of MCL 206.51(1), which sets Michigan's income tax rate.
-Defendant/Appellee State Treasurer (the Treasurer) announced that, pursuant to MCL 206.51(1)(c), the rate decreased from 4.25% to 4.05% for tax year 2023.
+This matter concerns the construction of MCL 206.51(1), which sets the income tax rate for the state of Michigan.
+Defendant/Appellee State Treasurer (the Treasurer) has announced that, pursuant to MCL 206.51(1)(c), the rate decreased from 4.25% to 4.05% for tax year 2023.
 Prior to that announcement, the Attorney General, at the Treasurer's request, issued an opinion that any year the tax rate decreases, it will revert to 4.25% for the next year's analysis under the MCL 206.51(1)(c) formula.
-P/A App'x at 43-46.1
+Attorney General Opinion 7320 (March 23, 2023), available at Complaint, Exhibit 1.

-At issue is whether under MCL 206.51(1) Michigan's approximately 5 million individual income tax filers will have permanent tax-cut relief or will any rate cut apply for a single particular tax year and then revert to 4.25% as a starting point for the MCL 206.51(1)(c) formula.
+At issue is whether under MCL 206.51(1) Michigan's approximately 5 million individual income tax filers will have permanent tax-cut relief or instead any rate cut will apply for a single particular year and then revert to 4.25% for a starting point for the MCL 206.51(1)(c) formula.
 As to state-income-tax collection, the annual difference between a 4.05% income tax rate and a 4.25% income tax rate is around \$714 million.
-This significantly impacts the fiscal year 2023-24 budget signed into law by the Governor on August 22, 2023, and that budget may need to be adjusted.2 Two of
+This significantly impacts the fiscal year 2023-24 budget approved by the Governor on August 22, 2023, and that budget may need to be adjusted.
+Two of the ten Plaintiffs/Appellants are state legislators, and they have a state constitutional interest to the